officiallysingh/spring-boot-problem-handler/README.md

 </dependency>
 ```

-Having `problem-handler.jar` in classpath does all hard part, A lot of advices are out of box available
+Having `spring-boot-problem-handler.jar` in classpath does all hard part, A lot of advices are out of box available
 which are autoconfigures as `ControllerAdvice`s
 depending on the jars in classpath of consumer application.
 **Even for exceptions for which no advices are defined**, respective error response can be specified by
-messages in `properties` file,
-elaborated in *Usage* section.
+messages in `properties` file, elaborated in *Usage* section.
 New custom advices could be required only in cases where it is required to take some data from exception instance
 to dynamically derive **Error key** (Elaborated later)
 or to use this data to resolve any placeholders in error message.
 In such cases consumer application can define